PedroAyala120/My-Prompts/README.md

-# My-Prompts
+# My-ChatGPT-Prompts
-A list of prompts I have created
+A list of prompts I have created for ChatGPT